aswanthpp/ns-3-dev-git/src/internet-apps/doc/internet-apps.rst

 In the current implementation, a DHCP client can obtain IPv4 address dynamically from the DHCP server, and can renew it within a lease time period.

-Multiple DHCP servers can be configured, but this implementation does not support the use of a DHCP Relay yet.

-Multple relay agents can be configured but with only one DHCP server for each relay agent, because load balancing of DHCP request is not configured yet.
+Without relay agent, multiple servers can be configured.
+With relay agent, only one server can be configured.

+Relay agent with multiple servers could be implemented in future.